You want tacos? We’ve got tacos.

 68 N. Lake Ave., Albany • (no public Instagram — check Facebook) • oaxaquenatriqui.com

 The taqueria spot that started it all when I found it in the back of a North Lake bodego and reviewed it not long after opening in 2016.
 Now relocated across the street to a much larger space at 68 N. Lake Ave., the retail pantry has gone and prices have gone up.
-Service is still warm and friendly, but it helps to speak a bit of Spanish or use Google translate if you have questions.
-Owners Gricelda Herrera and Hector Hernandez press soft flour sopes and fluffy tortillas by hand over an imported comal, capturing the warmth of southern Mexico’s Triqui cuisine.
-The Oaxacan menu featuring epazote, hoja santa, fresh tomatillo and huitlacoche even has chapulines (crickets), lengua (beef tongue).
-They use Facebook for weekend specials: menuda, chivo, and huitlacoche.
-It’s an Albany icon at this point.
+(But then food prices have definitely risen, so no shade there.)
+Service is still warm and friendly, though it helps to speak a bit of Spanish or use Google translate if you have specific questions.
+Owners Gricelda Herrera and Hector Hernandez press soft flour sopes and fluffy tortillas by hand over an imported comal, and the warmth of southern Mexico’s Triqui cuisine is in Oaxacan dishes featuring epazote, hoja santa, fresh tomatillo and huitlacoche.
+Taco options include are the classics, plus traditional chapulines (crickets) and lengua (beef tongue).
+Look for menuda, chivo, and huitlacoche in weekend Facebook specials.
+It’s an icon at this point.

 5. Taqueria Sabor Latino